Apply for the European Master in Food Studies

 How to apply?

-Applying to the European Master in Food Studies is a two-step process.
-Note that you do not have to wait until you receive the results of admission to MFT (Step 1) in order to apply for EMFS (Step 2).
-The 2 steps can be done simultaneously, as long as the whole application process is finalized before the deadline.
+Please note that you do not have to wait until you receive the results of admission to MFT (Step 1) in order to apply for EMFS (Step 2).
+The two steps can be done simultaneously, as long as the whole application process is finalized before the deadline.

 Step 1: Apply for MFT